AmplitudeAudio/sdk/docs/content/docs/project-setup/04-attenuation-model.md

 toc: true
 ---

-Attenuation models are the way to specify how the gain of a sound object is affected by its position in space (in case of spatialized sounds), and its distance from the attached listener.
+Attenuation models are a way to specify how the gain of a sound object is affected by its position in space (in the case of spatialized sounds), and its distance from the attached listener.

 {{< alert >}}
 The flatbuffers schema of this file can be found [here](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/schemas/attenuation_definition.fbs).